 When you feel good with a man, let him know!
 By opening up and sharing your feelings, you allow him to connect to you and the positive experience you are sharing.
 It makes him feel good that he makes you feel good, and he'll want more of that good stuff.

 As you continue to lay a stronger foundation of positive feelings, it’s only natural that he will see you as a necessary and beautiful part of his life — and he'll want to make sure you stay in it.

-4. DO say what you want — with or without him
+4. DO say what you want for the future — with or without him.

 Instead of trying to convince him to commit, share your dreams and what you want for your future.
 For example: "I don't want to put pressure on the relationship.
 I don't want to try to convince you, or rush you.
 It feels good to be with you, but I know I want to have a family someday.
 What do you think?"